-Proposed Clinical Program for Impraco
+Proposed Clinical Program for Impracor

 For Impracor to be approved by the FDA, an additional two confirmatory Phase 3 trials with exposure of at least 300 to 500 patients and supportive dermal safety studies are required.
 As required by the FDA, we expect to initiate routine supportive trials in healthy patients related to the potential contact sensitization and to study the absorption (blood levels) of ketoprofen during concurrent exercise and heat exposure, as well as the relative bioavailability of Impracor or topical ketoprofen versus oral ketoprofen.
-We expect that all clinical studies will be executed with the professional help of clinical research organizations ("CROs") with experience in clinical trials of similar design.
+We expect that all clinical studies will be executed with the professional help of clinical research organizations (CROs) with experience in clinical trials of similar design.
 We are in the process of selecting and negotiating arrangements with potential CROs and other third parties in order to initiate our Phase 3 clinical trials.

-We plan to commence two Phase 3 studies of Impracor in patients experiencing pain from osteoarthritis flare in their knees.
-The U.S. Food and Drug Administration ("FDA") has indicated that the osteoarthritis flare study design is an acceptable clinical model of acute pain.
+Initially we plan to commence two Phase 3 studies of Impracor in patients experiencing pain from osteoarthritis flare in their hands or knees.
+The U.S. Food and Drug Administration (FDA) has indicated that the osteoarthritis flare study design is an acceptable clinical model of acute pain.
 The Phase 3 program is being planned to encompass two double-blind placebo controlled Phase 3 osteoarthritis flare trials in approximately 330 to 360 patients each in 35 to 50 sites throughout the United States.
-Following an NSAID wash-out period, the proposed design study has the patients dosed with placebo or Impracor three times daily for 14 days.
-The primary endpoint for both trials is expected to employ well accepted pain measurements, which will be measured on day 7.
-It is expected that the planned trials, if successful, would provide sufficient evidence of efficacy and safety data for subsequent filing of a New Drug Application with the FDA.
+Following a NSAID wash-out period, the proposed design study has the patients dosed with placebo or Impracor three times daily for 14 days.
+The primary endpoint for both trials is expected to employ well accepted pain measurements, which will be measured on day 14.
+It is expected that the planned trials, if successful, would provide sufficient data for subsequent registration filing to the FDA.